 Secure feedback, sell add-ons, market your business, manage your team and increase profits in leaps and bounds!

-Use Appointy, an all-in-one gym scheduling software, to do all of this and more.
+Use Appointy, an online fitness & gym classes booking system, to do all of this and more.
 Start with a 14-day free trial and decide for yourself!

 Bonus: 3 mistakes to avoid when managing a gym

 A lot about owning and managing a gym is to see what works and what sticks.
 This means, there is always some sort of experimentation going on.
 Quite often, this entire process – strategy and results – is not documented, resulting in inefficient management.

 Any and every process, from digital marketing workflows to successful sales pitches, every step should be documented.
 This will not only help in making management easier but also provide a guide for future staff training.

 As a gym owner, knowing when to take on a task and when to delegate is paramount.
 Focus on what you do best and let the others handle the tasks that they do better.
 Effective time management, without being stuck ticking tasks off your long to-do list is imperative.

 In the age of technology, it is important to embrace it as part of your management strategy.
 This means, letting go of the pen and paper, and adopting digital solutions.
 Gym scheduling software will help you do just that.
 You can minimize the time taken to do mundane daily tasks and automate the process of not just scheduling, but also business management.

 3. Not following up on leads

 A common problem with lead follow-up is the fact that it is done very rarely.
 Make sure that once a client has put in any requests, a system should be in place for follow-up and nurturing.